CoNfu5eD/php-file-config/README.md

 ### What scalar types are supported for value?

-Actually it supports the following scalar types..
+Actually it supports all scalar types supported by [var_export](https://secure.php.net/manual/en/function.var-export.php) which also includes arrays and objects.

-* string
-* int
-* float
-* bool

-### Can I save a Array/Object to the config?

-Yes, because we use the [var_export](https://secure.php.net/manual/en/function.var-export.php) function it is possible to save Arrays and Data Objects._